Skip to content

 “Tit- Bites”…i think they meant tit- bits a.k.a appetizers.

-5. Spacejunk permalink
+5. Spacejunk Avatar

 Reminds me of Child beer, cold copy, pav bajji